bolt/docs/docs/twig-components/filters.md

 {% endif %}
 ```
 <p class="note"><strong>Note:</strong>Bolt renders the code inside the .svg file
 "as is".
-If your page uses multiple inline .svg's on one page that use the same
+If your site uses multiple inline .svg's on one page that use the same
 `id` names, this will make the outputted HTML invalid and may lead to unexpected
 results.</p>